-To start this process right click the job folder for the survey and select Reduction.
+To start this process right-click the job folder for the survey and select Reduction.

 The reduction dialog will then be displayed.
 Each setup is listed and beside each a status symbol of some sort.
 Moving across the status of the setup is listed, then the Station it backsights and in turn its status.

 A setup can only have its observations properly reduced if both it and its reference station have a status other than Unknown.
 A Derivable setup is one that relies on another.
 In the case above, I2 depends on A. It can't be seen in this view but I2 is a side shot from A and as such will be calculated automatically when A is reduced.
-Sometimes the reduction process needs to be run multiple times when setups generate new stations, which are then resected off of later in the job.
-In that case the resection/free station calculation needs to happen manually (so the results can be checked), after which the reduction can be run again to properly reduce the remaining free station setups.
+Sometimes the reduction process needs to be run multiple times when setups generate new stations, which are then resected off later in the job.
+In that case, the resection/free station calculation needs to happen manually (so the results can be checked), after which the reduction can be run again to properly reduce the remaining free station setups.

 A setup can have the following symbols indicating their readiness: